Keksuccino/docs_fancymenu/localization.md

 > For modpacks, the `resourcepacks` folder is in your pack's instance directory.
 {.is-warning}

-## 4. Auto-Loading the Resource Pack with "Resource Pack Overrides"
+## Auto-Loading the Pack with "Resource Pack Overrides"

 The **Resource Pack Overrides** mod makes it possible enable resource packs by default.